ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 - **Week Sixteen: May 1**: Revise all of the senior thesis chapters according to feedback from your thesis defense.

+- **Final Draft Thesis Due: March 24**: Submit through a tagged release in GitHub the final draft version of your undergraduate senior thesis.

 - **Final Thesis Due: May 5**: Submit through a tagged release in GitHub the final version of your undergraduate senior thesis.